coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 .. cmd:: Unfocused.

-Succeeds if the proof is fully unfocused, fails is there are some goals out of focus.
+Succeeds if the proof is fully unfocused, fails if there are some goals out of focus.

 .. _curly-braces: